-- (1) The membership of a person ceases on resignation, expulsion or death. - (2) If a person ceases to be a member of the Association, the Membership Secretary must, as soon as practicable, enter the date the person ceased to be a member in the register of members.
+- (1) The membership of a person ceases on resignation, expulsion or death. - (a) expulsion of a membership will occur as per Division 2 of these rules. - (2) If a person ceases to be a member of the Association, the Membership Secretary must, as soon as practicable, enter the date the person ceased to be a member in the register of members.